-The Commission notes that the ACBPS considered that the application had presented reasonable grounds for the publication of a countervailing duty notice in respect of 30 alleged subsidy programs, and the ACBPS commenced investigations into those programs.
+The Commission noted that the application had presented reasonable grounds for the publication of a countervailing duty notice in respect of 30 alleged subsidy programs, and the Commission commenced investigations into those programs.

-During its investigations with the cooperating Chinese exporter, the Commission identified twelve additional potential countervailable subsidy programs in respect of plate steel.
+During its investigations with the cooperating Chinese exporter, the Commission identified twelve additional countervailable subsidy programs in respect of plate steel.